shady0503/Model-Driven-Engineering/readme.md

 **Status: ❌ NOT STARTED (~5%)**

-**MDE Context**: This phase implements *Model-to-Text (M2T) transformations* where platform-independent models (M1 layer) are transformed into platform-specific code (Java source files).
+**MDE Context**: This phase implements *Model-to-Text (M2T) transformations* using EGL (Epsilon Generation Language).
+Platform-independent models (M1 layer) are transformed into platform-specific code (Java source files).
 This is the core generative aspect of our MDSE approach.

 ## Step 4.1: Choose Template Engine